 To help travel brands improve their campaign strategies across APAC, we partnered with Ipsos to learn more about consumer travel planning journeys in three of the region’s largest travel markets: India, Japan, and Australia.
 Below are three crucial insights we found — and what they mean for marketers:

 1. Brand awareness varies from country to country

-Most travel planning journeys truly begin when a prospective traveler moves from dreaming about their trip to actually planning it.
-While seasoned travelers may be more aware of certain brands, first-timers and deal-seekers will likely explore their options via online travel agencies (OTAs), also known as aggregators.
+Most travel planning journeys truly begin when a prospective traveller moves from dreaming about their trip to actually planning it.
+While seasoned travellers may be more aware of certain brands, first-timers and deal-seekers will likely explore their options via online travel agencies (OTAs), also known as aggregators.

 Consumers in India are the most brand-conscious, with 75% of them looking to book all of their travel through the same company.
 Indian consumers also use an average of 4.1 brands throughout their travel planning journeys, the lowest of all three countries.
 Consumers in Japan and Australia are less brand loyal, with 47% of them preferring to book from the same travel company.
 Japanese consumers use 4.2 OTAs on average, while Aussies use 4.9.

 Marketer takeaway: It’s critical for travel brands looking to grow their presence in APAC to prioritise building awareness in more brand-conscious countries, which means being present across the right channels as consumers conduct research during the planning stage.
 In India and Australia, Google Search is the most popular channel for research, with 66% of Indians and 54% of Aussies using it.
 While Indians use Google Search to find travel reviews and OTAs, Aussies use it primarily to find direct supplier websites.
 YouTube is another popular channel in India, with 45% of consumers turning to the platform during the planning stage.
 It is less common for consumers to visit OTA websites or apps directly.